alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 My artwork has been native vector, so I'm not using the more advanced raster -> vector features, but they're very comprehensive.
 Kudos to @jaseg!
 (Some of the rasterization techniques look similar to [Rasterbater](https://rasterbator.net/) a tool I used in college)

 **Installation**
 Gerboylze requires Python and a few dependencies.
 I ended up installing it on a Raspberry Pi 4 that was handy.
-You could also build it in an Ubuntu VM.
 Follow your OS-specific instructions on [Gerbolyze Website](https://github.com/jaseg/gerbolyze#quick-start-installation)

+**NOTE on Ubuntu Installs:**
+I installed per Gerboylyze's Ubuntu instructions in an Ubuntu 20.04 VM.
+Missing from their documentation:
+- Gerbolyze installs to `~/.local/bin` by default.
+It can be run with `./.local/bin/gerbolyze`
+- To add it to the PATH directory using `export PATH=~/.local/bin=$PATH` then you can run it from anywhere using `gerbolyze`

 **Method**
 - Prep layer names in illustrator